 If the crack is not visible yet, you can see water leaking from the shower head, and you can undertake some of the measures to get the problem fixed.

 - Try to open the screw of the shower head.
 It can be difficult as the shower head will start running.
 You have to hole the shower arm with pliers to avoid any mess while checking for the fault.
-Do not forget to wrap the pliers with a soft cloth to prevent any scratching mark on your shower head.
+Do not forget to wrap the pliers with a soft cloth to prevent any scratching marks on your shower head.

 - Clean the threads of the shower head thoroughly.
 Clear all the lime and mineral deposits that remain and get cluttered there.
 Also, remove the old tape pipe and replace it with a new one.